looker-open-source/block-bqml-automl/README.md

 #### <font size=5>3c. automl_predict.view </font><font color='red'> (REQUIRED)
-Because AutoML allows for the generation of both classification and regression models, the predicted or target variable could represent a variety of things (customer, machine, website session, etc…).
-To accommodate this variety, the Block uses a generic field name in the prediction output file: `input_data_primary_key`.
-With the refinement of the automl_predict.view, you can specify the the *label:* and *sql:* parameters for the `input_data_primary_key` dimension.
+When generating the prediction for the input dataset, the resulting output includes the primary key of the dataset.
+For example, you may be generating a prediction for a customer or a session or other types of observations.
+Because the field name in the prediction output file can take on any value, a generic name is used instead. `input_data_primary_key`.
+To handle this you need to create a refinement of the automl_predict.view and specify the the *label:* and *sql:* parameters for the `input_data_primary_key` dimension.
 The *label:* and *sql:* parameters should match the primary key column from `input_data.view`.
 Note the label could be changed to reflect a more meaningful label the user will recognize.

 | steps | example |
 | -- | -- |